-Having had an opportunity to visit each of them, Lo Romero golf certainly ranks as one of the finest local examples, no doubt assisted by the fastidious attention of the greenskeeping team lead by Manuel Fernández, who do a remarkable job of keeping the fairways in an impeccable state of high quality perpetual perfection.
+Lo Romero golf course certainly ranks as one of the finest local examples, no doubt assisted by the fastidious attention of the greenskeeping team led by Manuel Fernández, who does a remarkable job of keeping the fairways in an impeccable state of perpetual perfection.

 The natural watercourses, meandering paths, surrounding hills, flora and fauna all contribute to an ultimately beautiful course that’s popular with players and visitors all year round – in and out of season.

 Each hole offers something different to challenge the golfer, from dog-legs to well-defined slopes, and strategically placed flanking bunkers that require accuracy and precision driving with birdie opportunities on most holes.

 Hole 10 is the longest on the Lo Romero golf course.
 A generously wide fairway and a flat green can prove deceptive, but with a total length exceeding a full half kilometre flanked by a dense copse of pine trees to the left and an unforgiving array of bunkers both to the right of the fairway and surrounding the green, achieving a par 5 requires prudent forethought.